mapbox/togeojson/README.md

 ## Node.js

-Install it into your project with `npm install --save togeojson`.
+Install it into your project with `npm install --save @mapbox/togeojson`.

 ```javascript
 // using togeojson in nodejs